roman-milk/roman-milk.github.io/jezebels.md

+===

- ****** Jezebels Ch.
-2 ****** byE.Z.Riter© This is fiction intended for legal adults readers.
+This is fiction intended for legal adults readers.
 If it is not legal, DO NOT read.
 This is a copyrighted work.
 Reposting or any other use strictly prohibited without the express, written permission of the copyright holder, except may be posted as part of a review or posted to my pre-approved archives.

  Please!
 Give me your comments!